davidlj95/ngx/projects/ngx-meta/docs/content/guides/late-loading-modules.md

 [Angular's guide about lazy loading in standalone apps]: https://angular.io/guide/standalone-components#routing-and-lazy-loading

 In there, to lazy load a route, you either dynamically import a component or many routes.
-If you dynamically import a component, checkout next chapter about [adding a metadata module in a component](#component).
+If you dynamically import a component, check out next chapter about [adding a metadata module in a component](#component).
 Otherwise, keep reading.

 You can add a metadata module into the `providers` of a route.
 For instance, let's say `/blog` routes have been associated with following `BLOG_ROUTES`: